Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Drought tolerant: Yes.

-Sun: Needs part shade in the hottest months of the year.
+Sun: All day part shade in the hottest months of the year.

 Water once established: Once or twice a month.

 Prune: Not necessary.
-If reducing the plant's size is desirable, cut one-third of the stem off after bloom, then cut one-half of the remaining stem in winter.
-The dried seed heads may be removed if they are considered unsightly.
+If reducing the plant's size is desirable, cut one-third of the stem off in winter.
+The dried seed heads can be removed anytime.

 Litter: Low.